 Stanley Black & Decker’s dividend yield

-For indirect exposure to SWK, investors could consider the iShares Edge MSCI Multifactor Industrials ETF (INDF), which invested 2.6% of its portfolio in SWK as of May 30.
+For indirect exposure to SWK, investors can invest in the iShares Morningstar Mid-Cap ETF (JKG), which invests 1.2% of its portfolio in SWK as of August 22, 2017.

 In the next part, we’ll look at analysts’ recommendations for SWK.